Here’s a Quick Way to Wire NPN and PNP devices

-The following is a wire diagram of an open collector NPN sensor.
+The following is a wiring diagram of an open collector NPN sensor.
 You will notice that the load appears between the +V (Brown) and Switching wire (Black).
 When connecting to the PLC, the PLC input acts as the load.
 The +V (Brown) will be attached to the common input and the Switching wire (Black) will be attached to the input number.

 As you can see a direct short will be created if NPN and PNP sensors are wired into the PLC on the same common.
 The following shows an example of wiring of the 3 wire sensors into a PLC with isolated commons.

 Watch on YouTube: Wiring NPN Sensor to PLC

 Watch on YouTube: Wiring PNP Sensor to PLC

 Watch on YouTube: Wiring Contact (Discrete) PLC Inputs